caryoscelus/heavy-bright-sun-wip/chapters/013-chapter-thirteenth.md

 — Are you a secret drug dealer or something?

 — Eh, not really.
 It's not worth my time to sell stuff.
+But i've always got enough for me and my friends.
 So, how about it?

 — Well, if you insist.
 You'll have to deal with consequences if i drop asleep, though.

-— Don't worry, i've got experience, — she smiled and i felt a barely noticeable chill run through my spine.
+— Don't worry, i've got experience, — she smiled almost innocently, but i felt a barely noticeable chill run through my spine.

 — Well, i suppose i don't mind a joint then, — i replied reluctantly after a small pause.